ccrma/chuck-website/chugl/doc/tutorial.md

 ### Pre-loading Resources

 By "resources" I mean pretty much anything in ChuGL that's *not* a GGen, but is used by GGens to determine appearance.
 This includes types like `Geometry`, `Material`, and `Texture`.
-Each of these resource types has an initialization process that involves setting up state in the GPU, and can therefore hamper renderer performance!
+Each of these resource types has an initialization process that involves setting up state in the GPU, and can therefore spike render times!

 Say you have a complex geometry that has millions of vertices.
-If you instantiate it during the gameloop, you'll probably get a sudden FPS drop because the renderer suddenly has to send all that data to the GPU.
-A better practice is to push all that work to program start.
+If you instantiate it during the gameloop, you'll probably get a sudden FPS drop because the renderer now has to send all that data to the GPU.
+A better practice is to push any initialization work to program start.

 The `FileTexture` class in particular is slow because it requires IO to read data from a given filepath.
-If you want to switch between 2 textures say, every second, it's much faster to preload *both* textures separately at starttime, and switch which texture you're using, rather than just have 1 texture that constantly reloads either filepath.
+If you want to switch between 2 textures say, every second, it's much faster to preload *both* textures separately at start-time, and switch which texture you're using, rather than just have 1 texture that constantly reloads either filepath.

 The slow way:
 ```cpp